 From the roof to the basement to the garage, there are many things that go into your home insurance rate.
 And, just like auto insurance, home insurance rates can vary wildly between providers for the same home.
 But what specifically affects your home insurance rate?
-As you make your house your home, we've identified 21 things that may influence the rate you pay for your home insurance coverage, and illustrated a few of them in this Kanetix.ca infographic.
+As you make your house your home, we've identified a few things that may influence the rate you pay for your home insurance coverage, and illustrated them in this Kanetix.ca infographic.

 So these are a few of the factors that will affect your home insurance rate.
 But what doesn't affect it?
 You may be surprised.